6 Tips on Hiring Trusted Movers in Manhattan

 1. Gather Recommendations

 The best way to start your search for professional movers in Manhattan is by gathering recommendations from trusted family members, friends, and coworkers.

 Not only can these people give you advice on which companies to choose, they can also help you gather estimates for how much your move is going to cost.
-And, they can also warn you about any issues they experienced with the professional movers they hired.
+And, they can also warn you about any issues they experienced with movers they’ve hired in the past.

 Also, make sure to cross-check all of your recommendations for moving companies with the Better Business Bureau.
 If the moving company has a number of complaints filed against them, you’ll probably want to look elsewhere.

-After you’ve gathered a list of recommendations and cross-checked them with the Better Business Bureau, you’ll want to make sure you gather price quotes from each moving company on your list.
+After you’ve gathered a list of recommendations and cross-checked them with online reviews, you’ll want to make sure you gather price quotes from each moving company on your list.